Search

 Kevin Valdovinos

-Kevin Valdovinos is in his first season as an assistant coach on the Columbia men's soccer staff.
+Kevin Valdovinos is in his second season as an assistant coach on the Columbia men's soccer staff.
 Valdovinos was hired in April of 2022 after serving as the Director of Player Performance at Manhattanville College during the 2021 season.

 While at Manhattanville, Valdovinos oversaw all areas of data and analytics for the men’s soccer program.
 He monitored, managed and drove the performance of its players, working closely with all staff members to present daily player reports prior to each training session and match.
 His other duties also included assisting coaching sessions and training activities, contributing to recruitment and the talent identification processes and assisting with player video analysis.